MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users.md

 With the Queues app in Microsoft Teams, you can delegate even more capabilities to your authorized users, such as configuring business, after hours, and holiday call routing and they can view real-time and historical metrics for Auto attendants and Call queues.
 To enable access to Queues, you must assign each user a Teams Premium and Teams Phone license.
 For more information, see [Set up Queues app for authorized users](#step-7-set-up-queues-app-for-authorized-users-optional).

-The authorized user accesses these change configuration items through their Teams desktop client.
+The authorized user can access these change configuration items through their Teams desktop client or Queues.
+For end user documentation, see [Manage your Call queue and Auto attendant greetings in Microsoft Teams](https://support.microsoft.com/office/52c741c6-8577-4faf-aa5a-c7853e0ab8f8).

 For information on creating a Call queue or Auto attendant, see [Create a Call queue in Microsoft Teams](create-a-phone-system-call-queue.md) and [Set up a Microsoft Teams Auto attendant](create-a-phone-system-auto-attendant.md).